-- 30. Still Unanswered: Has the EPA turned over the waivers required by law to book first-class flight reservations for Pruitt, which were requested by Chairman Trey Gowdy on February 20?
-If not, why not? - 31.
-Still Unanswered: How many of Pruitt's first-class travel waivers were granted after flights? - 32.
+- 31. Still Unanswered: Did Pruitt sometimes pick travel destinations based on his personal desires, and ask his staff to "find me something to do" to justify the use of taxpayer funds? - 32.
+Still Unanswered: Did Pruitt ask staff to find reasons for him to travel home to Oklahoma on long weekends, including pretextual "official" meetings with old friends? - 33.
+Still Unanswered: Did Pruitt ask his staff to book flights on Delta for frequent flyer miles, even when they weren't the federal government's contract carrier for certain routes? - 34.
+Still Unanswered: Has the EPA turned over the waivers required by law to book first-class flight reservations for Pruitt, which were requested by House Oversight Committee Chairman Trey Gowdy on February 20? - 35.
+Still Unanswered: How many of Pruitt's first-class travel waivers were granted after flights? - 36.
 Still Unanswered: During a trip to Italy, friends of Pruitt's security chief joined Pruitt and his EPA staff for "an hours-long dinner at an upscale restaurant."
 Who paid for the meal?
 How much did it cost?
+What was the reasoning behind the rare decision to let security personnel dine with those they protect, given that it was such a lavish meal? - 37.
+New: Newly released EPA documents reveal that during his trip to Italy for last year's G-7 summit, Pruitt dined at the five-star, luxury Hotel Eden in Rome, where the "tasting menu" costs 280 Euros per person (\$333.76, U.S.).
+Pruitt's schedule indicates he was joined by chief of staff Ryan Jackson and his former senior counsel Samantha Dravis.
+Who was with Pruitt?
+Did security staff attend this meal?
+Was this meal charged to taxpayers, and if so, how much did it cost? - 38.
+New: The newly released EPA documents also reveal that Pruitt's schedule called for him to spend 4 hours during his 2-day trip to Rome in work meetings, but more than 9 hours in private, non-work related meals and private tours of the Apostolic Palace, Vatican Library, and Scavi-as well as a private mass at the Vatican.
+Why was so much time on this official trip devoted to private interests?

-What was the reasoning behind the rare decision to let security personnel dine with those they protect, given that it was such a lavish meal? - 33.
-New: Did Pruitt frequently stay in hotels that exceeded the allowable U.S. government per diem and even the 300 percent cap permitted in exceptional circumstances-and get reimbursed even as members of his security detail were not? - 34.
-New: In planning international trips to Australia and Italy, did Pruitt insist on staying at hotels more expensive than those recommended by the U.S. Embassy-and bring along a security team at taxpayer expense rather than using on-site security at the recommended hotels? - 35.
+- 39. Still Unanswered: Did Pruitt frequently stay in hotels that exceeded the allowable U.S. government per diem and even the 300 percent cap permitted in exceptional circumstances-and get reimbursed even as members of his security detail were not? - 40.
+Still Unanswered: In planning international trips to Australia and Italy, did Pruitt insist on staying at hotels more expensive than those recommended by the U.S. Embassy-and bring along a security team at taxpayer expense rather than using on-site security at the recommended hotels? - 41.
 Still Unanswered: What was the intended purpose behind Pruitt's plan last year to travel to Australia, which was to include a boat trip?
-Whose idea was it? - 36.
-New: Why did five EPA staff fly to Australia on business-class tickets costing roughly \$9,000 each to set up the Australia trip, when an economy class ticket for the trip would have cost about \$1,400?
+Whose idea was it?